 To prevent the spread of COVID-19, we have temporarily changed how we are serving our community.
-Normal operations, including membership activities and programs, are temporarily suspended.
-Our Kroc Center team continues to support emergency disaster services by feeding homeless individuals, providing nutritious meals to our youth, distributing grocery bags through our pantry, and offering virtual programming for our children.
+Normal operations, including membership activities and most programs, are temporarily suspended.
+Our Kroc Center team continues to support emergency disaster services by feeding homeless individuals, providing nutritious meals to our youth, distributing grocery bags through our pantry, offering virtual programming and serving as a Community Hub for our children.

 FOR THE FASTEST ALERTS & KROC CENTER ANNOUNCEMENTS, PLEASE TEXT KROCSF TO 555-888.

 Please click here for the Kroc Center's Health and Safety Update.

 The Salvation Army offers assistance to those in need through a variety of outreach efforts both in and outside of The Kroc Center.
 Additionally, The Salvation Army offers a variety of programs, services and assistance both nationally and globally that you may qualify for.